kehantan/labbook/docs/protein/purification.rst

 * Syringe
 * Needle
 * Microcentrifuge tube (1.5 mL)
+* :ref:`Buffer D <buffer_d>`

 **Procedure**

 #.
 Pre-cool Buffer D to 4 C at least 30 mins before starting dialysis.
 #.
-Submerge the cassette in to Buffer D for 5 to 10 mins.
+Add 1 L of Buffer D into a beaker.
 #.
+Submerge the dialysis cassette in to Buffer D for 5 to 10 mins.
+#.
 Remove the cassette from the buffer.
 #.
-Using a syringe and needle, transfer the fractions from centrifuge tube into the cassette.
+Using a syringe and needle, transfer the selected fractions from centrifuge tube into the cassette.
 #.
 Submerge the cassette into Buffer D.
 #.
-Leave the set up in the cold room for 1 hr.
+Leave the set up in the cold room for 2 hrs.
 #.
-After 1 hr, change to fresh buffer D. Leave the set up for another 1 hr.
+After 2 hrs, remove existing buffer and add fresh buffer D. Leave the set up for another 2 hrs.
 #.
-After 1 hr, change to fresh buffer D. Leave the set up overnight.
+After 2 hrs, remove existing buffer and add fresh buffer D. Leave the set up overnight.
 #.
-Collect the dialysised solution from cassette into multiple microcentrifuge tube.
+Collect the dialysised solution from cassette into multiple microcentrifuge tube (1 mL/tube).
 #.
 Store the purified protein at -80 C.

 Item checklist